srikanthsubra/translipi/README.md

 To install *trans*lipi for a Blogger blog:

-1. Install the translipi widget.
+1. Install translipi widget
     1. Open the blog layout management page.
 In the sidebar, choose “Add gadget”.
     2. In the popup, select the “Add your own” tab.
     3. Enter ``http://sahityam.net/translipi.xml`` in the URL textbox.
 Click on the “Add by URL” link.
 Save the gadget settings.
-2. Add the JavaScript code.
+2. Install browser-side code
     1. Open the blog template management page.
 Click the "Edit HTML” button.
     2. Copy the two script elements from the [this file](https://github.com/srikanthsubra/translipi/blob/master/blogger/blog.html).
 Paste them between the `<head>` and `</head>` tags in the blog HTML code.
     3. Save the changes.